 - Hedged funds neutralize currency impact, focusing purely on equity performance.

-How to apply DCA internationally:
+How to apply DCA internationally across your portfolio

 - Invest a fixed amount monthly into a diversified ex-U.S. fund (e.g., FTSE All-World ex-U.S. ETF)